Healthy Homes Assessment Lower Hutt

 Rental Property Home Assessments Lower Hutt

-The areas of rental property that are affected to Healthy Homes Standards.
-Healthy Homes Standards in Lower Hutt include each:
+Property rental areas that are affected through The Healthy Homes Standards in Lower Hutt include each:

 • Bedrooms